rvidakovic/daa-choices-tools-test/README.md

 ## Getting Started
 To understand how to integrate with the DAA AdChoices ecosystem, we recommend reviewing the specifications in the following order:

 1. **AdChoices Signal Specification:** Understand the core data format (a machine-readable string) for encoding user preferences.
+Important data flow diagrams contained within.
 2. **WebChoices Implementation Instructions:** For companies that need to integrate their opt-out infrastructure with the centralized consumer-facing DAA opt-out tool.
 3. **Protect My Choices v2.0 Technical Specifications:** Understand how to access user preferences, via the AdChoices Signal, directly from the browser extension via JavaScript or HTTP headers.